+During the year ended December 31, 2022, we recorded a realized loss of \$0.9 million on mortgage loans and obligations held in securitization trusts, net due to the sale of retained investments in the subordinate tranches of one securitization trust.
 During the year ended December 31, 2021, we recorded a \$36.6 million realized loss on mortgage loans and obligations held in securitization trusts, net, primarily due to the \$19.5 million realized loss upon sale of the retained investments in the subordinate tranches of one securitization trust in the second quarter of 2021.
-We also recorded a realized loss of \$17.1 million related to the sale of two underlying loans held within one of our retained investments in the subordinate tranches of another securitization trust.
+We also recorded a realized loss of \$17.1 million related to the sale of two underlying loans held within one of our retained investments in the subordinate tranches of another securitization trust in the second and fourth quarters of 2021.

-Other gain (loss), net
+Other gain, net

-During the year ended December 31, 2021, we recorded other gain, net of \$74.1 million primarily due to the \$52.9 million realized gain on the Co-Investment Portfolio Sale in the fourth quarter of 2021 and a realized gain of \$11.8 million on the sale of an industrial portfolio in the first quarter of 2021.
-During the year ended December 31, 2020, we recorded other loss, net of \$118.7 million primarily due to a \$99.0 million realized net loss on the sale of 41 CRE securities and the realization of the fair value marks on our remaining CRE securities portfolio.
-Additionally, a \$38.0 million provision for loan loss was recorded on one hospitality loan during 2020.
-This was partially offset by a realized gain of \$9.3 million on the sale of an industrial portfolio during 2020.
+During the year ended December 31, 2022, we recorded other gain, net of \$34.6 million, primarily due to realized gains on two property sales in the first quarter of 2022 and the sale of a preferred equity investment in the second quarter of 2022.
+During the year ended December 31, 2021, we recorded other gain, net of \$74.1 million primarily due to the \$52.9 million realized gain on the sale of five co-investment assets to managed vehicles of Fortress Investment Group LLC in the fourth quarter of 2021 (the "Co-Investment Portfolio Sale") and a realized gain of \$11.8 million on the sale of an industrial portfolio in the first quarter of 2021.